Sameeriit/GoSpy/README.md

 ## Disclaimer

-This project should be used for authorized testing or educational purposes only.

-It is the final user's responsibility to obey all applicable local, state, and federal laws.
+This project should be used for authorized testing or educational purposes only, it is the final user's responsibility to obey all applicable local, state, and federal laws.

 Authors assume no liability and are not responsible for any misuse or damage caused by this program.

 ## Usage

-GoSpy consists of 2 binaries, the client is what you execute on your target machine and the server is what you run on your machine to interact with the client.
+GoSpy consists of 2 binaries, the client is what you execute on your target machine, and the server is what you run on your machine to interact with the client.

 ## Features

-These are almost all currently a WIP

-- [x] Cross-platform with `CGO_ENABLED=0` (compiles to any target that Go supports)
+- [x] Cross-platform with `CGO_ENABLED=0` (should compile to any target that Go supports)
-- [x] Safe error handling so the client / server won't suddenly drop on error
+- [x] Safe error handling so the client / server won't suddenly drop if an error occurs
 - [x] Automatic reconnect for both client and server
 - [x] Reverse shell
+  - [ ] Smarter shell detection that allows the user to select the shell to use
 - [x] File grab (send a file from the client to the server)
+  - [ ] Allow file paths that contain spaces by using (same for file drop)
 - [x] File drop (send a file from the server to the client)
-- [ ] Execute Lua scripts on target machine (using [gopher-lua](https://github.com/yuin/gopher-lua))
-  - Useful if you have managed to execute the client on your target but (for whatever reason) the reverse shell can't execute things / isn't working
+- [ ] Execute Lua scripts on target machine using [gopher-lua](https://github.com/yuin/gopher-lua) (Useful if you have managed to execute the client on your target but (for whatever reason) the reverse shell can't execute things / isn't working)
-- [ ] More?
+- More?
   - SSL/TLS?

 ## Screenshot

 ![](./demo.png)

-## Why?

-I wrote this project to learn more about both Go and penetration testing, as I recently completed an "Ethical Hacking" unit for my university course and am interested in learning more.

 ## Architecture